BYCTWD2019/2019_Files/README.md

 # 2019_Files

+Instructions on how to install the tools and build the project are in .....
+Please refer to this document for the usage of the other files in this repository.

 BYCTWD_2019_WiringDiagram.pdf
  - The wiring diagram of the original project

 CircularBuffer-master.zip
  - A buffer library used in the Arduino project.
-Instructions on how to use the library are identified in the

 ch341ser(v34).zip
- - USB serial driver for the Arduino compatible nano boards included in the project.
-This driver needs to be installed using the instructions in ......
+ - USB serial driver for the Arduino compatible nano boards used in this project.
+This driver needs to be installed per the instructions in

 voice_changer_rev1.ino
  - Arduino source code for the voice changer project.
-Compile instructions are included in ....